-- (a) Consider the annual budget for the department of public utilities during the process of its preparation and make recommendations with respect thereto to the city council and the city manager. - (b) Within the limits of the budget of the department of public utilities, authorize any purchase of equipment, materials or supplies exceeding the sum of two thousand dollars, and authorize the acquisition, construction, improvement, extension, enlargement, diminution, or curtailment of all or any part of any public utility system.
-No such purchase, acquisition, construction, improvement, extension, enlargement, diminution or curtailment shall be made without such authorization - (c) Make appropriations from the contingency reserve fund within the limitations prescribed by section 1304 of this Charter. - (d) Require of the city manager monthly reports of receipts and expenditures of the department of public utilities, segregated as to each separate utility, and monthly statements of the general condition of the department and its facilities.
+- (a) Consider the annual budget for the department of public utilities during the process of its preparation and make recommendations with respect thereto to the city council and the city manager. - (b) Within the limits of the budget of the department of public utilities, authorize any purchase of equipment, materials or supplies exceeding the sum of Two Thousand Dollars, and authorize the acquisition, construction, improvement, extension, enlargement, diminution, or curtailment of all or any part of any public utility system.
+No such purchase, acquisition, construction, improvement, extension, enlargement, diminution or curtailment shall be made without such authorization.

+(c) Within the limits of the budget of the department of public utilities, make appropriations from the contingency reserve fund for capital expenditures directly related to the appropriate utility function.
-(e) Establish rates for all revenue producing utilities owned, controlled or operated by the city, but subject to the approval of the city council.

-(f) Approve or disapprove the appointment of the superintendent of public utilities, who shall be the department head.

-(g) Designate its own secretary.

-- (h) Make such reports and recommendations to the city council regarding the department of public utilities as it shall deem advisable. - (i) Exercise such other powers and perform such other duties as may be prescribed by ordinance not inconsistent with any of the provisions of this Charter.
+- (d) Require of the city manager monthly reports of receipts and expenditures of the department of public utilities, segregated as to each separate utility, and monthly statements of the general condition of the department and its facilities. - (e) Establish rates for water and electrical revenue producing utilities owned, controlled or operated by the city, but subject to the approval of the city council. - (f) Approve or disapprove the appointment of the director of public utilities, who shall be the department head. - (g) Designate its own secretary. - (h) Make such reports and recommendations to the city council regarding the department of public utilities as it shall deem advisable. - (i) Exercise such other powers and perform such other duties as may be prescribed by ordinance not inconsistent with any of the provisions of this Charter.
+(As amended July 16, 1968).